cassuto/CSIM/README.md

 ## Guides

-Build:
+### Build
+Build unit tests with code coverage:
 * mkdir build && cd build
-* cmake .. -Denable_testcases=ON -DCMAKE_BUILD_TYPE=Debug    (or Release)
+* cmake .. -Denable_testcases=ON -Denable_coverage=ON -DCMAKE_BUILD_TYPE=Debug
+* make -j

+### Run
+Before that, we may need to specify the path for dynamic libraries:
+* export LD_LIBRARY_PATH=\`pwd\`

+Running tests with code coverage:
+* make coverage

+Running tests without coverage:
-* make -j8
+* make check

+(or ./tstall)

+### API document
-Build documents:
+Generating documents:

-* Doxygen needs to be installed.
-If not, rerun cmake after the installation
+Before that, Doxygen needs to be installed.
+If not, rerun cmake after the installation.

 * make docs

-Run regression tests:
-* export LD_LIBRARY_PATH=\`pwd\`
-* ./tstall